pavyaa7/Route-Planner-usind-Graph-Algorithms/README.md

 A graph-based route planning application built in C++ that computes paths between a source and a destination using different graph algorithms.
 The project models locations as vertices and roads as weighted edges, and supports path discovery through DFS, BFS, and Dijkstra's Algorithm.

 ## Features:
-  Graph representation using adjacency lists
-  Weighted undirected graph support
+  Graph representation using adjacency lists. \hfill Weighted undirected graph support
   Path finding using:
     Depth First Search (DFS)